Open-Source-Armada/OSA-Coleopteran-Mk2/README.md

 140 m/s max speed dry, wet speed will vary.

-T2 maneuver thrusters, no trails.
+T2 maneuverer thrusters, no trails.

 Sensitivity settings are adjustable from a yolo chips located beside the pilot seat, this chip only adjusts your sense settings and is not vital to the operation of the aim system, you can use the U-tool save feature to save your sense settings to the ship post print.